godot-escoria/escoria-docs/contributing/how_to_contribute.rst

 After a successful pull request to the main repository, GitHub actions will run the following steps automatically :

-* extractesc.py will extract information about the ESC commands from the API documentation and make the documentation files in the API folder.
+* ``extractashes.py`` will extract information about the ASHES commands from the API documentation and compile the documentation files in the API folder.
-* These are accessed by the main documentation from a reference in `esc_reference.template.rst`
+* These are accessed by the main documentation from a reference in ``ashes_reference.template.rst``.
-* doc8 will confirm the documentation meets the project's style requirements by running .github/workflows/check-docs.yml
+* doc8 will confirm the documentation meets the project's style requirements by running ``.github/workflows/check-docs.yml``.